-The actuary should state in the report whether a current limitation exists, by reason of charter, statute, or other regulation, on amounts transferred from a participating account to a non-participating account and/or the stockholders' account.
+The actuary should state in the report whether a current limitation exists, by reason of charter, statute, or other regulation, on amounts transferred from a participating account to a nonparticipating account and/or the stockholders' account.

-5.15 Illustrated Dividends - The actuary's primary professional responsibility with regard to illustrated dividends is to ensure that the dividends appropriately reflect the current financial results of the company and are related to paid dividends in an equitable, justifiable manner.
+3.15 Actuary's Responsibility-The actuary's primary professional responsibility with regard to illustrated dividends is to ensure that the dividends appropriately reflect the current financial results of the company and are related to paid dividends in an equitable, justifiable manner.

-The methods and procedures stated in this Standard are intended to apply equally to currently payable dividends and to illustrated future dividends for both in-force and new policies.
-When an experience factor differs when applied to new policies from the value of the same factor applied to older policies, the difference(s) must be based upon sound data, reasonable expectations, and equitable methods.
+The methods and procedures stated in this standard are intended to apply to currently payable dividends and, where applicable, to illustrated future dividends for both in-force and new policies.
+When an experience factor value differs when applied to new policies from the value of the same factor applied to older policies, the difference(s) must be based upon sound data, reasonable expectations, and equitable methods.
+Other considerations regarding the actuary's responsibility are as follows:

-- 5.15.1 Conservatism The actuary may find it desirable to assume a conservative posture in determining an experience factor value applicable only to new or recent issues, if such value differs from values used for any existing policies.
-In such a case, it is important to bear in mind the degree of uncertainty that exists when factor variations are based upon limited experienced data. - 5.15.2 Testing and Disclosure Concerning Supportability of Dividend Scale The actuary should conduct tests of illustrated dividends which are adequate to judge whether those illustrated dividends could be paid in the near future.
-If there is a substantial probability that the illustrated dividend scale will not be supportable in the near future, the actuary should disclose this, and consider the appropriateness of recommending a reduced scale now. - 5.15.3 Effect of Time Periods on Illustrated Dividends Illustrated dividends may vary significantly between companies using the portfolio average method and those using the investment generation method.
+- 3.15.1 Conservatism-The actuary may find it desirable to assume a conservative posture in determining an experience factor value applicable only to new or recent issues, if such value differs from values used for any existing policies.
+In such a case, it is important to bear in mind the degree of uncertainty that exists when factor variations are based upon limited experience data. - 3.15.2 Testing and Disclosure Concerning Supportability of Dividend Scale-The actuary should conduct tests of illustrated dividends that are adequate to judge whether those illustrated dividends could be paid in the near future.
+If there is a substantial probability that the illustrated dividend scale will not be supportable in the near future, the actuary should disclose this, and consider the appropriateness of recommending a reduced scale now. - 3.15.3 Effect of Time Periods on Illustrated Dividends-Illustrated dividends may vary significantly between companies using the portfolio average method and those using the investment generation method.
 This difference is primarily due to the difference in time periods over which an investment generation is determined.
-For the portfolio method, the time period is the age of the oldest outstanding investment.
-For the investment generation method, the time period may be as short as a week or a month or as long as many years. - 5.15.4 Disclosure of Time Period The actuary's report should identify the time period used to determine the portfolio or investment generation rate of return for policies to which the illustrated dividends apply, as well as describing any other relevant experience factors.
+For the portfolio method, the time period is the age of the oldest outstanding

+- investment.
+For the investment generation method, the time period may be as short as a week or a month or as long as many years. - 3.15.4 Disclosure of Time Period-The actuary's report should identify the time period used to determine the portfolio or investment generation rate of return for policies to which the illustrated dividends apply, as well as describing any other relevant experience factors.

-Section 6.
+Section 4.
 Communications and Disclosures